-The Basic Fire Fighting Training Program currently provides reimbursement for fire protection districts and city fire departments of three dollars for every compensated hour of firefighter training in modules 0 through X. Module 0 through module III include 200 hours that many be compensated to bring a new recruit up to the level of certified Firefighter I.
+The BFFTP currently provides fire protection districts and city fire departments training reimbursement.
+Module 0 through module III include 200 hours that may be compensated to bring a new recruit up to the level of certified Firefighter I.

 There is no limit or minimum number of registrants for any single department class or program.